C2SM/clim-sanity-checker/README.md

 *module load daint-gpu ; module load CDO* to have CDO available

 ## Testsuite
-There exists a small testsuite to check if every test work as expected located in [testsuite](testsuite).
+There is a small testsuite to check if every test works as expected located in [testsuite](testsuite).
 To run, simply type:
 *pytest* or *pytest -s* (for more verbosity)
 **It is recommended to run the testsuite before any use of the clim-sanity-checker!**
 ## Missing
-1. analyse of variables only over ocean
+1. analysis of variables only over ocean